A-l-gamer/ECMWF-Graphical-Data-Visualisation/README.md

 If you want to run it again, as long as you use the LaunchAll() function, all generated materials and objects will be deleted.
 Thus, there is no need for manual clean-up.

+### Automatic Procedure

+ still needs to be implemented, thank you for your patience

 ## Testing
 Because this is a week-long project, the testing was unfortunately limited.